goabout/kustomize-sopssecretgenerator/README.md

     make

-The resulting executable will be named `SopsPlugin`.
+The resulting executable will be named `SopsSecretGenerator`.

 ### Release